grnet/snf-image/docs/advanced.rst

 image-info
 ++++++++++

-This message type is used to display random progress information.
+This message type is used to display arbitrary progress information.
 It has an extra *messages* field whose value is a list of strings.
 A valid ``image-info`` message looks like this: